 Paediatric Audiology Services

-The audiology service will provide evidenced based high quality care, using up to date techniques.
-Appointments should be led by an appropriate qualified and trained audiological professional.
+Appointments will always be led by an appropriate qualified and trained Audiological professional.

-All appointments must have clear set outcomes, and this should be clearly communicated to the parents at each appointment, and in the management plans.
+We will always try to provide a clear set outcome from the results recorded during the appointment.
+This will be clearly communicated to the parent or carer and in the management plans.
 Priority is determined by clinical need and the availability of facilities.

-We will work very closely with colleagues in education, speech and language therapy, ENT and sensory inclusion service, aiming to provide a seamless, team approach to avoid unnecessary duplication and / or inappropriate follow – up.
+The paediatric Audiology team work closely with colleagues in Newborn Hearing Screening, Education, Speech and Language Therapy (SLT), Community Paediatrics and the Ear, Nose and Throat (ENT) teams, aiming to provide a seamless, collaborative approach to avoid unnecessary duplication and / or inappropriate follow–up.

 The Newborn Hearing Screening test helps to identify babies who have permanent hearing loss as early as possible.
 This means parents can get the support and advice they need right from the start.

-The hearing screening test is offered to all new parents and is usually carried out in hospital before you are discharged.
+The hearing screening test is offered to all new parents and is usually carried out in hospital by qualified hearing screeners before you are discharged.

-Sometimes, it is not possible to get a clear response from the screening test.
-An outpatient appointment will then be arranged to carry out any additional tests as required.
+Sometimes, it is not possible to get a clear response from the screening tests.
+Therefore, an outpatient appointment will be arranged to carry out additional tests as required.

 You can read more about the screening test on the NHS Website.

-Your child can be referred for a hearing test by a GP, Health Visitors, School Nurses, Community Paediatrician, Speech and Language Therapists or any other health professional that may have concerns.
+Your child can be referred for a hearing check by your GP, the Health Visiting team, School Nurse team, Community Paediatrician team, Speech and Language Therapist or any other health professional that may have concerns.
+You can also self-refer your child for a hearing check.

-We offer hearing tests at various locations throughout Shropshire:
+Children’s hearing checks are available at these various locations in Shropshire:

 • We will discuss the reasons why the child has been referred for a hearing test and if there are any concerns about their hearing.